 There are four main types of coverage for a pet insurance plan.
 Those four are the:

 - Comprehensive coverage

 - Pet-wellness care

-Accident and illness coverage, as well as accident-only coverage, is already self-explanatory.
-However, you must know that they do not cover cancer treatment.
+Accident and illness coverage, as well as accident-only coverage, is pretty self-explanatory.
+However, you must know that they generally do not cover cancer treatment.

 Comprehensive coverage includes office visits, diagnostic tests, X-rays, and lab fees.
 Pet wellness care reimburses for preventive care which includes vaccinations.